hazel260802/mec_morl_multipolicy/README.md

 ### Acknowledgements

-This research was supported by [Organization/Grant Name] under Grant No. [Grant Number].
+This research was supported by BKCS Labs under Hanoi University of Science and Technology.

 ### License